 Open Builder and click on the Markets tab, shown below in Fig. 10.
 Click the Add button to add a price file or click Remove to delete one from the table.
 Multiple files can be added to the table.
-Select the files to include in the build by checking the boxes in the Market column.
+Select the files to include in the build by checking the boxes in the Market Data table.
 The strategies will be built over the data from all selected files.

 When you add a file of price data, Builder opens the Price File Format window, as shown in Fig. 11.
-The top table displays the first several hundred lines of the price file and allows you to identify the columns of data in the file.
-Click a column heading in the table to change, add, or remove a column label.
-If the price file was generated from the TradeStation data window, the default headings for the date, time, open, high, low, and close should be correct.
+The top table displays the contents of the price file and enables you to set the formatting that tells the program how to read and interpret the data in the file.
+Select the field delimiter (comma, semi-colon, tab, or space) used in your file to separate the data fields.
+The default column headings for the data fields are date, time, open, high, low, close, and volume.
+Click any column heading in the table to change, add, or remove its label.
+Each column of data you want the program to read should have a label.
 Change the heading for the volume column(s) as necessary, depending on whether the price file contains one column of volume data or separate columns for up-tick and down-tick volume.
+Click the Clear Column Headings button to remove all column labels in order to start fresh.

 If necessary, use the Data Format pull-down menu to select a locale for reading the price data.
-For example, if the data were saved from MetaTrader 4, select "French (Switzerland)" from the Data Format pull-down menu.
+For example, price data saved from MetaTrader 4 have an unusual combination of date/time and number formats that can be read using the "French (Switzerland)" locale.